NickSapienza/ParallelCatalyticReactor/README.md

 ## Licensing

-This project is licensed under the GNU GPL v3 License.
+This project is licensed under the MIT License.
 See [LICENSE](https://github.com/nicksapienza/CBC-CatalyticReactor/blob/master/LICENSE) for more information.